 The Career Consultant must complete a Contract Memo and include a Case Plan and the Career Exploration Guide, as well as supporting information with the contract at the time of review and approval.
 Once signed and reviewed by the Director of Education and Special Programs, the Career Consultant then forwards the contract to the Contract/Quality Control Specialist for review, approval, and signature.
 The Contract/Quality Assurance Specialist reviews the ITA Contract, Contract Memo, Case Plan, and the Career Exploration Guide.
 The ITA Contract is reviewed for completeness and accuracy.
 The Contract Memo and Case Plan are reviewed for consistency and appropriateness for the support of the job seeker to require skills training to obtain employment.
-If this ITA Package does not meet the requirements, e.g., the ITA Contract is referred to the Career Consultant for correction.
-Once corrected, the ITA Package is referred to the Career Consultant for correction.
-Once corrected, the ITA Package meets the requirements, it is forwarded to the Director of Finance and the President of JTEC for review and approval.
+If this ITA Package does not meet the requirements, e.g., the ITA Contract is not complete, correct, or the justification for skills training is not adequate, the ITA Package is referred to the Career Consultant for correction.
+Once corrected, the ITA Package is returned to the Contract/Quality Assurance Specialist for another review.
+If this ITA Package meets the requirements, it is forwarded to the Director of Finance and the President of JTEC for review and approval.
 The Contract/Quality Assurance Specialist and the Director of Finance both enter the ITA information in their ITA logs.
 Once approved, the Career Consultant informs the job seeker and the training vendor of the approval and sets up an appointment with the job seeker to review training policy expectations and responsibilities for participation.
 If the customer has a self-pay amount (costs more than the ITA cap), the customer must provide his/her Career Consultant with a document from the training vendor indicating that the customer has paid his/her self-pay.